 Fishing charters on Siesta Key are popular among visiting anglers.
 Many vacationers are attracted to the powdery white sand beaches.
 However, the waters around Siesta Key offer anglers a wide variety of fishing options and species.

 Siesta Key is a barrier island on the West Coast of Florida in Sarasota.
 It lies about an hour south of Tampa.
 The beaches are world-class, as are the restaurants and resorts.
 Siesta Key is surrounded by the Gulf of Mexico, Sarasota Bay, Roberts Bay, and Little Sarasota Bay.
 All of these waters offer visiting anglers a diverse fishing experience.
-Anglers going out on fishing charters on Siesta Key maximize this experience by going out with a license, experienced, professional fishing guide.
+Anglers going out on fishing charters on Siesta Key maximize this experience by going out with a licensed, experienced, professional fishing guide.

 Visitors do not need a great deal of angling experience in order to be successful.
 Many of the fish are caught by drifting open waters, were great casting skill is not required.
 Spinning tackle is used on almost all fishing charters on Siesta Key.
 It is versatile and easy to learn to use.
 Both live bait and artificial lures are used, depending on the experience and skill level of the clients.
 Seasoned anglers may choose to target more challenging species.

 Capt Jim has been a fishing guide in Sarasota, Florida since 1991.
 Anglers who are interested in purchasing the equipment that he uses and writes about in his articles can do so on the PRODUCTS page.